 - Body copy font size of 11 or 12 points for easy reading

-- Headlines are minimum of 14 to 18 points
+- Headlines are at least 14 to 18 points

 - No more than two fonts used (one for headings and another for body content)

 - For designs where two fonts are used, one sans serif and one serif font is used so the fonts look deliberately distinct